 is the relative value of fund i expressed as a proportion of total contract value, is the correlation between asset classes i and j, and is the volatility of asset class i.
 An example is provided after the table.

 4. Correlation Matrix for Prescribed Asset Classes

+Table 7.2: Correlation Matrix for Prescribed Asset Classes